 Hepatitis A is a self-limited disease and chronic stage or other complications are rare.
-Infections occur early in life in areas where sanitation is poor and living conditions are crowded.
+Infections occur early in life in areas with poor sanitation and crowded living conditions.
 With improved sanitation and hygiene, infections are delayed and consequently the number of persons susceptible to the disease increases.
-Because the disease is transmitted through the fecal-oral route in dense populated regions, an outbreak can arise from single contaminated source.
+Because the disease is transmitted through the fecal-oral route, in dense populated regions an outbreak can arise from single contaminated source.
 The cause of hepatitis A is hepatitis A virus (HAV)-non enveloped positive strand RNA virus with a linear single strand genome, encoding for only one known serotype.
-HAV has four major, structural polypeptides and it localizes exclusively in the cytoplasm of human hepatocytes.
+HAV has four major, structural polypeptides and it localizes exclusively in the cytoplasm of human hepatocites.
 The infection with HAV induces strong immunological response and elevated levels first of IgM and then IgG are detectable within a few days after the onset of the symptoms.
-Increasing levels of anti-HAV IgM are detectable about three weeks after exposure with highest titter after four to six weeks later.
-Within six months after infection IgM concentration declines to non-detectable levels.
+IgG is an indicator of past infection and immunity to HAV.